rsms/LazyDispatch/README.md

 };
 ```

+    Block #1 on queue 'com.apple.root.default-priority' (parentQueue: 'com.apple.main-thread')
+    Block #2 on queue 'com.apple.main-thread'
+    Block #3 on queue 'com.apple.root.default-priority'

 See.
 Way simpler yet same performance as no actual overhead is added.
 We just rephrased things to be a little more readable.

-Output:

-    Block #1 on queue 'com.apple.root.default-priority' (parentQueue: 'com.apple.main-thread')
-    Block #2 on queue 'com.apple.main-thread'
-    Block #3 on queue 'com.apple.root.default-priority'

-Wow!
-I can haz so much fun nows!
+*Wow!
+I can haz so much fun nows!*

 There are also timers.
 We love them timers, don't we?!